Cirru/writer.clj/README.md

 ### Where's Clojure code

-Code for `src/` is generated via code in `cirru-src`, so I do not want to commit code twice.
+Code for `src/` and `test/` is generated via code in `cirru-src`, so I do not want to commit code twice.
 You can still read [Sepal.clj](https://github.com/Cirru/sepal.clj) like reading Clojure.

 ## Usage